+If you don't have the budget to book a truly all-inclusive luxury sailing, consider combining promotional perks from the various cruise lines with extra-fee packages to build your own all-inclusive cruise.
 If you like the idea of knowing your total cruise bill (as much as possible) up front, here are our tips for how to build all-inclusive cruises.

-For example, Celebrity generally offers your choice of one or two of the following amenities for outside cabins and higher: free drinks for two people, unlimited Internet for two people, prepaid gratuities for two people or $300 in onboard spending money.
+For example, Celebrity generally offers your choice of one or two of the following amenities for the first two passengers in outside cabins and higher: free drinks package, unlimited internet, prepaid gratuities or $300 in onboard spending money.
 Book a suite and you'll get all four perks.

 Take advantage of these promotions to get more amenities included in your fare, gratis.
 It's the first step to making your cruise more all-inclusive.

-If you hate deciding whether or not to pay $10 for that tempting pina colada or $30 for a date-night meal in a more intimate specialty restaurant, consider purchasing a dining or drinks package.
+If you hate deciding whether or not to pay $10 for that tempting pina colada or $30 for a date night meal in a more intimate specialty restaurant, consider purchasing a dining or drinks package.
 Unless you score one of these free of charge (see the previous tip), you will have to shell out either before or on the first day of your cruise.
 But once that's done, you won't need to pay again.

 Drinks packages range in inclusions, from all nonalcoholic drinks or wine-only all the way up to premium liquors.
 Prices vary by type and by line.
-Once you've purchased the package, you don't have to think about ordering that morning latte or Bloody Mary, trying a creative cocktail or testing out new wines.
+Once you've purchased the package, you don't have to think about ordering that morning latte or bloody mary, trying a creative cocktail or testing out new wines.

 Onboard credit is the cruise industry term for "free spending money."
 A credit can be used to pay for anything onboard, from souvenirs to shore excursions.
 The more credit you have, the less real money you have to hand over for onboard purchases -- and the less you have to agonize about purchasing decisions.

 In addition, suite passengers usually get more perks as part of cruise line promotions.
-For example, if you book a suite on Norwegian, you will get all four of its promotional offers, rather than having to choose just one or two.
+For example, if you book a suite on Norwegian, you will get all of its promotional offers, rather than having to choose just one or two.